 The crisp morning air is a welcome respite as Laisa and I set out for our Sunday stroll.
 The walk is a way to distract my indefatigable toddler niece.

-Our barefooted amble soon becomes a treasure hunt with Laisa frequently stopping to pick pebbles.
-She inspects them and weighs them in her hands, looking for, what, I don’t know.
+Our barefoot amble soon becomes a treasure hunt with Laisa frequently stopping to pick pebbles.
+She inspects them and weighs them in her hands, looking for what, I don’t know.
 She throws away the ones that don’t match her taste and carefully tightens her little fists around the ones she likes and doesn’t let go.

 Laisa’s pebble hunt reminds me of God’s instructions to Joshua for a memorial.
 God commands that a man from each of the twelve tribes of Israel pick a stone each from the Jordan and heap them as a memorial to all the things God had done for them.
-The men erected the memorial in Gilgal.
-You can read about the event in Joshua chapter 4.
+The men erected the monument in Gilgal.
+You can read about the event in the Book of Joshua, chapter 4.

 I wonder if any of the men took the same care in selecting their stones as Laisa took in choosing her pebbles.
 I wonder if they particularly chose the biggest stones that would stand the test of time and forever testify to future generations of their miracle-working God.